After nine years of waiting

 Having the option to use a controller would ease the strain on the wrists.
-It’s a form of preventing Repetitive Motion Disorders (RMDs), which Carpal Tunnel Disorder is a part of.
+It’s a form of preventing Repetitive Motion Disorders (RMDs), of which Carpal Tunnel Disorder is a part of.
 Using a controller may also lead to developing RMDs, but the chances of developing one are reduced with correct management.

 It’s also good news for those who love using controllers.
 They might not be able to afford a console or love the PCs’ more powerful capabilities.
 Plus, it’s sometimes more comfortable sitting somewhere other than a gaming chair.

 Gaming should be fun and being in pain ruins that.
 Making sure you’re comfortable while playing a game should be a priority.
 Then again, some comfortable positions would aggravate some of these issues.
 Follow guidelines in preventing RMDs and take small breaks to alleviate some of the stress.

 At any rate, this means that controller support is close for PC users.
 While this beta is only for Steam users, that is only for testing.
 The eventual feature should apply to all PC users, including Mac.